TMJALLAD-ai/writ40363-portfolio/projects/project4-zed/project4-zed/README.md

 # Budgeting Web Application

 This project is a budgeting web application that allows users to manage their finances effectively.
-It includes features for adding, updating, and deleting budget items, as well as visualizing spending through charts and graphs.
+It includes features for adding, updating, and deleting budget items, as well as visualizing spending through a graph.

 ## Project Structure